 - The IEP for each student should absolutely determine the services provided, which would in turn determine the number of minutes of service per week.
 This would require the addition of a data collection element in student record, which currently collects disability but not the time of service. - The proposed collection of special education data based on total minutes served, instead of primary disability, is completely different than under QBE; therefore, it is not possible to directly compare the earnings by category.
-However, the effect on cumulative total SWD earnings of the five SWD weight categories is the same statewide. - o SWD total funding earnings above the base in QBE formula are approximately \$510M. - o SWD total funding weighted earnings in the proposed formula are \$511,649,999. - The MOE adjustment reflected in the "Summary of the Student Base Model" is a safeguard included until more accurate data is reported by the districts.
-The state average enrollment in each category was used in the modeling for some districts.
+However, the effect on cumulative total SWD earnings of the five SWD weight categories is the same statewide. - o SWD total funding earnings above the base in the FY16 QBE formula are approximately \$510M. - o SWD total funding weighted earnings in the proposed formula are \$511,649,999. - The MOE adjustment line item reflected in the "Summary of the Student Base Model" is a safeguard included until more accurate data is reported by the districts.
+The state average enrollment in each category was used in modeling for some districts as this is a new data element, to be collected by the Georgia Department of Education (GaDOE), and accurate counts were not available from every school district.